nasa-jpl/open-source-rover/electrical/wiring/README.md

 On the other side of the cable, you will attach 4 Dupont female crimps.
 You now have one of 4 crimped wires, so repeat the process for the 3 other wires.

 Now we'll insert each crimped cable into the appropriate connectors.
 Start by writing the pinout on each of the connectors for easy troubleshooting using a sharpie: B, A, G, 5 for channel B, channel A, ground, and +5V respectively.
 Copy over the annotations from the images below to your connectors, paying close attention to the orientation of each connector.
+Use the harness diagram below as a guide to make sure that each connector is in the right position in its housing.

+> **Tip**: On single row connectors like the JST-XH and the DuPont, there is usually a mark on the connector housing (like a triangle or a cutout) that indicates position 1.
+These are more visible in the harness diagrams.

 ![Encoder Extension Harness Diagram](images/encoder_extension.jpg)